 Rules of the game:

-The final rankings will be determined whichever user has the mostcash.
+The winner will be determined by whichever user has the most cash once the tournament is over.
 When a team's on the brink of elimination, you'll have to decide whether to cash out early, or trust your team and their elimination dividend.

 Of course, it's not wise to leave your cash uninvested.
-A leaderboard just based on cash wouldn't be very accurate in the middle of a stage.
-As such, the homepage leaderboard users a different criterion, portfolio value, until the World Finals are over.
-Once Stage 3 concludes, the rankings will be updated to use the final cash amounts.
+A leaderboard based only on available cash wouldn't accurately reflect the standing within the tournament.
+As such, the homepage leaderboard uses portfolio value, until the World Finals are over.
+Once Stockholm concludes, the rankings will be updated to use the final cash amounts.

 Investing in IPOs